Dortmund and its beer: a love affair

 Beer culture is on the up, and Dortmund is well worth a weekend trip for beer enthusiasts.
-For five days at the beginning of May, Dortmund celebrates its Festival of Dortmund Beer Culture at the foot of the Dortmunder U.
+For five days at the beginning of May, Dortmund celebrates its Festival of Dortmund Beer Culture.

 From dozens of breweries only two remain

 Around the turn of the millennium, Dortmund’s centuries-old brewing history had reached an all-time low.
 Where once there had been dozens of breweries dotted around the city, after a series of mergers, acquisitions and insolvencies, only two breweries remained.
 All but one of the Dortmund beer brands now belong to the Radeberger Group, which itself belongs to Dr. Oetker.
 All of the Dortmund brands including Ritter, Union, Hansa, DAB, Kronen, Stifts, Thier, Brinkoff’s (and several more) are produced in a single brewery and the old-style Hövels brauhaus in the city centre.

 Drop in to the Hövels Hausbrauerei for a glass of amber beer, or book yourself in for a tasting session and get to know all three Hövels specialities with optional sustenance from a menu of traditional Westphalian fare.
 For the serious beer enthusiast, the tiny brewery offers seminars where you will learn the essentials ofhops and malt, prepare a brew and earn your first brewing diploma.
 The seminar and beer tasting activities are also available in English.

 How the people of Dortmund rediscovered their beer